comaFX/coma-coke/README.md

 <li>Break down coke keys and 1/4 keys to raw coke</li>
 </ul>

+117.94, -1684.11, 32.5 Is the current location of the Coke Room.
+It can be easily moved using the config.lua

 | Dependencies  | Optional |
 | ------------- | ------------- |
 | [qb-core](https://github.com/qbcore-framework/qb-core)    | [pickle_xp](https://github.com/PickleModifications/pickle_xp)  |